 - Configure the parental controls

 - Port-forwarding for individual devices

-The Bitdefender Central Web interface (below) was a little buggy for me initially but it’s working nicely now and offers basic management features, though the mobile apps have a few more options.
-The Web interface lacks any router settings with the mobile apps only offering access to network name, password and port-forwarding.
-Neither can the Web UI be used for the initial setup.
+The Bitdefender Central Web interface (below) was a little buggy for me initially but it’s working nicely now and offers basic management features, though the mobile apps do provide more options.
+The Web interface lacks any router settings, and the mobile apps only offer the following network settings:

 Protection and Vulnerability Scanning

 Depending on the type of device that connects (computer or non-computer) the BOX will automatically run a protection or vulnerability scan, or both.
 A notification will appear in Bitdefender Central to let you know a device has connected and the result of the scan, good or bad.
 In the case of a problem the alert will contain a very brief description of the threat or vulnerability.
 Whether it’s something you can resolve from your end will depend on the type of problem detected.
 For example, a weak username/password is easily fixed but a software defect in a connected device is not (see below).

 Threats are blocked by default though you can always override it with an “Allow” option.
 Devices can also be blocked and sites and urls whitelisted.
 My question is: How do you know when it’s safe to “Allow” a detected threat or device?
 That’s where the BOX alerts come into play.

 Different types and levels of manual protection and vulnerability scans can be performed on a device-by-device basis at any time.
 Again, depending on the type of device (computer, mobile, or non-computer/IoT) there will be different available options.
 Not surprisingly computers and mobile devices have the most thorough scanning options (below):

 - Quick Scan

 Below are two examples of actual threats the BOX caught on my personal devices.